sonj10/Geo-Spatial-Analysis/Phase-2/README.md

 #### Hot cell analysis
 The coordinates of top 50 hotest cells sorted by their G score in a descending order.
-Note, DO NOT OUTPUT G score.

 ```
 -7399,4075,15